 - Take turns acting out emotions or states using full sentences.

-Examples: “I am sleepy!” (yawn dramatically), “She is excited!” (jump up and down), “They are scared!” (hug yourself and shake).
+Examples: “I is sleepy!” (yawn dramatically), “She is excited!” (jump up and down), “They are scared!” (hug yourself and shake).

 Why it works: Movement and expression help embed grammar into memory.